-Virginia's life expectancy has increased dramatically since the turn of the 20th century, and currently sits just above the national average.
+Virginia's life expectancy has increased over the last two decades and is close to the national average.

 Why is This Important?

 Life expectancy is a measure of the overall health of the population.
 It represents the average number of years of life that could be expected if current death rates were to remain constant.

 Over the last 25 years, life expectancy in the United States increased from 70.8 to 76.1 years for men and from 77.8 to 80.8 years for women.
 In 2010, Virginia ranked 25th nationally for male life span --76.3 years and slightly above the national average of 76.1 years.
 Life expectancy for men was higher than peer states North Carolina and Tennessee but lower than Maryland (77.8 years).
 Female life expectancy was 80.7, ranking 26th nationally and slightly below the national average of 80.8 years.
 Female life expectancy was higher in Maryland (80.8 years) but lower in Tennessee (78.7) and North Carolina (79.8).

 Average life expectancy has also increased in each of Virginia's regions during the last twenty-five years.
 In 2010, the highest male and female life expectancies were found in the Northern region (79.9 years and 83.2 years), followed by the Valley region (76.0 years and 80.5 years).
 The lowest life expectancy for males occurred in the Southside region (72.4), while the lowest female life expectancy occured in the Southwest region (78.0 years).

 From 1985 to 2010, averages for life expectancy advanced the most in the Northern and Central regions; males gained 6.6 years and 6.4 years, respectively, while females gained 4.8 years and 3.9 years.
 Overall state averages saw an increase of 6 years in male life expectancy and 3.6 years for women.